jax-ml/jax/docs/501/export.md

 `disabled_checks` parameter of the `export` method.

-Alternatively, `export.DisabledSafetyCheck.custom_call("ALL")` can be used to disable the check for all custom calls, this should only be used when export compatibility is not needed.
+Alternatively, `export.DisabledSafetyCheck.custom_call("ALL")` can be used to disable the check for all custom calls; this should only be used when export compatibility is not needed.

 The following example shows how to disable the check for a specific custom call: